HaveFunTrading/bcast/README.md

 ## Supported Platforms
 The crate has been developed and tested exclusively on `x86_64-linux`.
 It should also work (but it's by no means guaranteed) on CPU architectures with weaker memory ordering semantics.
-If you want a particular platform to be properly supported feel free to contribute and raise a pull request.
+If you want a particular platform to be properly supported feel free to contribute and submit a pull request.

 ## Example